MatteP1/thesis/Tasks.md

 - [ ] State and prove correctness of lock-free M&S Queue

 - [ ] Create a section/chapter explaining some of the basic rules (hoare-triples, weakest-precondition, inv-alloc, resource algebra), and also iris in general.

+- [ ] If time permits, use hocap spec to prove a spec of a non-trivial client.
+Fx a client like the one in the java code